w3f/polkadot-wiki/docs/learn/learn-keys.md

 implemented in Rust to include cofactor-8 curves like the Curve25519 and makes Schnorr signatures over the Edward's curve more secure.

-The Web3 Foundation has implemented a Schnorr signature library using the more secure Ristretto compression over the Curve25519 in the [Schnorrkel](https://github.com/w3f/schnorrkel) repository.
+Web3 Foundation has implemented a Schnorr signature library using the more secure Ristretto compression over the Curve25519 in the [Schnorrkel](https://github.com/w3f/schnorrkel) repository.
 Schnorrkel implements related protocols on top of this curve compression such as HDKD, MuSig, and a verifiable random function (VRF).
 It also includes various minor improvements such as the hashing